rydmike/flex_color_picker/README.md

   ),
 ```

-Create a method to show the dialog.
+Create a method to show a `ColorPicker` with the built-in dialog.
 The `colorPickerDialog` is an asynchronous bool function, that returns `true` if the user closed the dialog picker with the **Select** button.
 If **Cancel** was selected or user dismissed the dialog by clicking outside of it, `false` is returned.

-The `pickerEnabled` takes a map with `ColorPickerType` enum keys to boolean values.
+The `pickersEnabled` takes a map with `ColorPickerType` enum keys to boolean values.
 The map defines which color pickers we want to enable and use in the `ColorPicker`.
-In the example below we included Material primary, accent colors, and the custom colors, plus the HSV color wheel that allows us to select any color.
-We did not include the picker that combines the primary and accent colors in the same picker, nor the black and white picker.
+In the example below we included Material primary, accent colors, and the custom colors we defined, plus the HSV color wheel that allows us to select any color.
+We did not include the picker that combines the primary and accent colors in the same picker, nor the near black and white color picker.

+In the example below the custom colors we defined in `colorsNameMap` are given to the color picker's constructor property `customColorSwatchesAndNames`.
+If you leave `customColorSwatchesAndNames` without an entry and happen to have `ColorPickerType.custom: true` enabled, the custom picker will still not be shown, both are required for the custom color swatches to show up.

 ```dart